Jury Coordinator

 Education and Experience:

-Two (2) years’ clerical experience, and practical skills in the use of computer equipment, or an equivalent combination of education, training and/or experience.
+A minimum of two (2) years’ administrative experience, coupled with proficient skills in utilizing computer equipment, or an equivalent combination of education, training and/or experience.

 Special Qualifications (May be required depending on area of assignment):